 One of the main findings from the project is that the opportunity to have exclusive use of a pool meant that group members felt safe, especially as they transition.
 For transgender, and non-binary people, this feeling of safety is paramount to physical activity participation.

 The research participants were encouraged to produce artworks to attempt to convey the thoughts, feelings and emotions they experienced around the swimming sessions.
-These artworks feature in two exhibitions in early 2020.
+These artworks featured in two exhibitions in early 2020.

-Firstly, the art is currently on display at the Lees Gallery at Bournemouth University where it will be exhibited until 27 March 2020.
+Firstly, the art was displayed at the Lees Gallery at Bournemouth University until 27 March 2020.

-Part of the grant money from the British Academy has also contributed to the hire of the Mezzanine Gallery at Poole Lighthouse where a number of the artworks will be exhibited until from the end of January until the end of March 2020.
+Secondly, part of the grant money from the British Academy contributed to the hire of the Mezzanine Gallery at Poole Lighthouse where a number of the artworks were exhibited from January to March 2020.